mehdi-farsi/wcr/README.md

 ###WordCount-Recursive###

 A wrapper on `wc` shell command.
-This command permit to execute `wc` recursively with a more flexible argument parser.
+This command permits to execute `wc` recursively with a more flexible argument parser.

 ####Installation####